MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/use-your-free-azure-ad-subscription-in-office-365.md

 - MET150
 ms.assetid: d104fb44-1c42-4541-89a6-1f67be22e4ad
-description: Informationen zum Zugriff auf Azure Active Directory, das in dem kostenpflichtigen Abonnement Ihrer Organisation enthalten ist. ms.openlocfilehash: be8edecd348d0019916f4f1b974a2bd0f8cabbc9 ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6 ms.translationtype: HT ms.contentlocale: de-DE ms.lasthandoff: 04/21/2020 ms.locfileid: "43626371"
+description: Informationen zum Zugriff auf Azure Active Directory, das in dem kostenpflichtigen Abonnement Ihrer Organisation enthalten ist. ms.custom: seo-marvel-apr2020 ms.openlocfilehash: 43c9c03af74d4edc1fb6c762c9ca89594a907920 ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218 ms.translationtype: HT ms.contentlocale: de-DE ms.lasthandoff: 06/19/2020
+ms.locfileid: "44819285"
 ---
 # <a name="use-your-free-azure-active-directory-subscription"></a>Verwenden Ihres kostenlosen Azure Active Directory-Abonnements

-Wenn Ihre Organisation über ein kostenpflichtiges Abonnement für Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite oder andere Microsoft-Dienste verfügt, haben Sie ein kostenloses Abonnement für Microsoft Azure Active Directory.
-Sie und andere Administratoren können Azure AD zum Erstellen und Verwalten von Benutzer- und Gruppenkonten verwenden.
-Zur Verwendung von Azure AD wechseln Sie einfach in das Azure-Portal und melden sich mit Ihrem Konto an.
+If your organization has a paid subscription to Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services, you have a free subscription to Microsoft Azure Active Directory.
+You and other admins can use Azure AD to create and manage user and group accounts.
+To use Azure AD, just go to the Azure portal and sign in to your account.

-## <a name="before-you-begin"></a>Bevor Sie beginnen
+## <a name="open-a-private-browsing-session"></a>Öffnen einer privaten Browsersitzung

-Verwenden Sie eine private Browsersitzung (keine reguläre Sitzung) für den Zugriff auf das Azure-Portal (in Schritt 1 unten), da dadurch verhindert wird, dass die Anmeldeinformationen, mit denen Sie derzeit angemeldet sind, an Azure übermittelt werden.
-So öffnen Sie eine private Browsersitzung:
+Use a private browsing session (not a regular session) to access the Azure portal (in step 1 below) because this prevents the credentials that you're currently logged on with from being passed to Azure.
+To open an private browsing session:

 - Drücken Sie in Microsoft Edge (Legacy-Version), Internet Explorer oder Mozilla Firefox `CTRL+SHIFT+P`.